Merv: Sasanian era

-After the Sassanid Ardashir I (220–240 AD) took Merv, the study of numismatics picks up the thread: the unbroken series of coins originally minted at Merv document a long unbroken direct Sassanian rule of almost four centuries.
+After the Sasanid Ardashir I (220–240 AD) took Merv, the study of numismatics picks up the thread: the unbroken series of coins originally minted at Merv document a long unbroken direct Sassanian rule of almost four centuries.
 During this period Merv was home to practitioners of various religions beside the official Sassanid Zoroastrianism, including Buddhists, Manichaeans, and Christians of the Church of the East.
 Between the 5th and 11th centuries, Merv served as the seat of an East Syrian metropolitan province.
 The first bishop was Barshabba (c.360/424).
 The Hephthalite occupation from the end of the 5th century to 565 AD briefly interrupted Sassanid rule.

 Arab conquest and influence

 Sassanian rule ended when the last Sassanian ruler, Yazdegerd III (632–651) was killed near the city and the Sassanian military governor surrendered to the approaching Arab army.
 Representatives of the caliph, Umar occupied the city, which became the capital of the Umayyad province of Khorasan.
 In 671, Ziyad ibn Abi Sufyan sent 50,000 Arab troops to Merv as a colony.
 This colony retained its native Kufan sympathies and became the nucleus of Khurasan.
-Using the city as their base, the Arabs, led by Qutayba ibn Muslim from 705 to 715, brought large parts of Central Asia, including Balkh, Bokhara, and Fergana under subjection.
+Using the city as their base, the Arabs, led by Qutayba ibn Muslim from 705 to 715, brought large parts of Central Asia, including Balkh, Bukhara, and Fergana under subjection.
 Merv, and Khorasan, in general, became one of the first parts of the Persian-speaking world to become majority-Muslim.
 Arab immigration to the area was substantial.
 A Chinese man captured at Talas, Du Huan, was brought to Baghdad and toured the caliphate.
 He observed that in Merv, Khurasan, Arabs and Persians lived in mixed concentrations.

 Merv gained renewed importance in February 748 when the Iranian general Abu Muslim (d.
 755) declared a new Abbasid dynasty at Merv, expanding and re-founding the city, and, in the name of the Abbasid line, used the city as a base of rebellion against the Umayyad caliphate.
 After the Abbasids established themselves in Baghdad, Abu Muslim continued to rule Merv as a semi-independent prince until his eventual assassination.
 Indeed, Merv operated as the centre of Abbasid partisanship for the duration of the Abbasid Revolution of 746–750, and became a consistent source of political support for the Abbasid rulers in Baghdad later on; the governorship of Khurasan at Merv was one of the most important political figures of the Caliphate.
 The influential Barmakid family, based in Merv, played an important part in transferring Greek knowledge (established in Merv since the days of the Seleucids and Greco-Bactrians) into the Arab world.

 Throughout the Abbasid era, Merv remained the capital and most important city of Khurasan.
 During this time, the Arab historian Al-Muqaddasi (c.
 945/946–991) called Merv "delightful, fine, elegant, brilliant, extensive, and pleasant".
 Merv's architecture inspired the Abbasid re-planning of Baghdad.
 A 10th-century Arab historian, Ibn Hawqal, wrote of Merv: "and in no other city are to be seen such palaces and groves, and gardens and streams".